Simple braised red cabbage

-- Quarter the cabbage and remove the core so you are left with nice compact cabbage qarters.
+Quarter the cabbage and remove the core so you are left with nice compact cabbage quarters.

-- If you aim for more uniform reasult use a food processor.
+If you aim for more uniform result use a food processor.

-- Important ingredient and the only spice used in this recipe are Carraway seeds.
-It adds subtle almost anise-like flavour that blends with cabbage exceptionally well.
+Important ingredient and the only spice used in this recipe are Carraway seeds.
+It adds a subtle almost anise-like flavour that blends with cabbage exceptionally well.

 When adding the vinegar into the cabbage, do it in a few steps.
 I cook the cabbage with 1/2 of the amount.
 I like to stir the remaining vinegar to the meal splash by splash and taste the food in between to adjust the taste to perfection at the very end.